womeninmove/virtual-decentralized-p2p-crowd-funding/README.md

 This should be good news to those that want to invest in VD P2P such as WIM.
 Investment here is not limited to finance, but critical services as defined above.

+It will always be hard to confront various organization for transparancy with this regard.
+As a start proposing a 20-25% of monthly transactions to be monthly remuneration for system staff, system operational costs such as data, sms etc is one way of being transparent.
+It is better than unknown and undeclared payments to those origionators and admin personnel.

+Recruitment is promoted via 10% earnings and every one is happy with this and so why not be happy with 20 - 25% of monthly transactions to look after those system developers.
+Without system and its technical staff the Virtual Decentralized P2P will not work.
+This therefore will transform VD P2P CF to a Transparent platform.

 J: PEER SECURITY, ANONYMITY AND INTEGRITY: